modernish/modernish/README.md

   (shell-native functionality for local variables), especially not on shells with `QRK_LOCALUNS` or `QRK_LOCALUNS2`.
 Use one or the other, but not both.
-* For maximum compatibility with shell bugs (particularly `BUG_FNSUBSH` on ksh93, and an alias parsing oddity on mksh [up to R54 2016/11/11] that triggers a spurious syntax error), `setlocal` blocks should not be used within subshells, including command substitution subshells.
-There is usually not much point to this anyway; the point of `setlocal` is to have certain settings local and keep the rest global, all without the performance hit of forking a subshell process.
-(Forking new subshells within a `setlocal` block is fine.)
 * A note of caution concerning loop constructs: Care should be taken not to use `break` and `continue` in ways that would cause execution to continue outside the `setlocal` block.
 Some shells do not allow `break` and `continue`